 This condition is almost exclusively seen in dogs and very rarely in cats.
 All breeds are susceptible but there seems to be an increased incidence in Poodles, German Shepherds, Dachshunds, and Australian Silky Terriers.
 There is no age predisposition and this condition may occur at any time.

-Generally the development of a cervical mucocele (Figure 1) is seen as a gradually enlarging soft, painless, fluctuant mass in the upper cervical (neck) or intermandibular (between the jaws) region.
+Generally the development of a cervical mucocele (Figure 1) is seen as a gradually enlarging soft, painless, fluctuant mass in the upper cervical (neck) or intermandibular region.
 In most dogs and cats there are no problems associated with the development of the mass.
 If the mucocele is a sublingual mucocele (ranula) (Figure 2), your pet may have some difficulty eating and may develop bleeding from trauma to the mucocele as he or she chews.
 A pharyngeal mucocele is generally totally undetectable until the oral cavity is examined with sedation.
 Pets with pharyngeal mucoceles may experience respiratory distress because the mass developing in the throat is beginning to obstruct the airway.
 This is a potentially very serious problem, and treatment must be instituted rapidly because these pets may die from acute respiratory distress.
 Difficulty swallowing may be another sign that a pharyngeal mucocele is present.

 Generally, the diagnosis of a salivary mucocele is fairly straightforward.
 Palpation of the salivary glands in normally easily accomplished, and, with the exception of the pharyngeal mucocele, the mucoceles are easily identified as a soft, fluctuant swelling that is non-painful.
 Tumors and abscesses may appear similar but are generally either firm or painful.

-Occasionally cervical mucoceles migrate to the ventral midline making it difficult to determine whether the problem involves the left or right sided glands (Figure 1).
+Occasionally cervical mucoceles migrate to the ventral midline over time, making it difficult to determine whether the problem involves the left or right sided glands (Figure 1).
 Examining the pets with sedation on their back (Figure 3) often allows the mucocele to migrate to the affected side.

 Laboratory abnormalities are generally not helpful in the diagnosis of salivary mucocele.
 If uncertainty exists about whether the mass is a mucocele or an abscess, a sterile aspiration of the fluid can be performed.
 Aspiration of a clear, yellowish or blood-tinged thick ropy fluid with a low cell count is consistent with saliva (Figure 5).
 An elevation of the white blood cell count in the fluid may indicate an infection in the salivary gland (sialadenitis) or an abscess.
+Sometimes, special laboratory testing (staining) can help confirm the type of fluid if there is doubt.

 Radiographs are rarely needed to diagnose salivary mucoceles; however, if neoplasia (cancer) is suspected x-rays of the thorax are indicated to look for metastasis.